 Per R.17-07-007 Scoping of Assigned Commissioner and Administrative Law Judge at p.
 14, the Proposed Decision regarding Working Group One and Two Proposals is scheduled to be issued in the Fall of 2018.

 The non-export relay (or non-export control) would be installed to monitor the main meter side.
 Upon sensing export to the grid from the NEM-paired storage system, the relay would prevent the battery from discharging, therefore ensuring generation exported across the PCC is from the NEM eligible generators.
-The customer can proceed with designing their system under the non-export relay option per existing written NEM Tariff rules
+The customer can proceed with designing their system under the non-export relay option per existing written NEM Tariff rules (e.g. Special Condition 10 in PG&E’s NEM 2 Tariff).

+In accordance with Rule 21 Section L.7.a, control schemes can be reviewed for compliance prior to certification.
+As noted in the Response of Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas and Electric Company to the Petition of the California Solar Energy Industries Association for Modification of Decision D. 14-05-033 (pg.
+3), certification of control schemes is a key aspect of ensuring safety and reliability of the grid as it provides the utility assurance that a control scheme will perform as proposed.

+CALSEIA notes that the other use case in its petition, maintaining NEM integrity via solar-only charging, will likely still be the preferred option for most customers seeking to install DC-coupled solar and storage systems, but that is not under consideration in this proceeding.

 Per the definition of Interconnection Request in Section C of Rule 21: “Interconnection Request: An Applicant’s request to interconnect a new Generating Facility, or to increase the capacity of, or make a Material Modification to the operating characteristics of an existing Generating Facility that is interconnected with Distribution Provider's Distribution or Transmission System.” (emphasis added)